- About Us

 Voted a Semi-Finalist for San Diego’s Top Family Law Attorneys according to the San Diego Daily Transcript.

 Kyle J. Siems received his Bachelor of Arts in History from Loyola University of New Orleans, where he graduated Cum Laude and was chosen to study at the John Felice Rome Center of Liberal Arts during his junior year.
-Mr. Siems received his Juris Doctor degree from the University of the Pacific, McGeorge School of Law.
-During law school, Mr. Siems received a fellowship grant to work with the Legal Aid Society of Hawaii between his second and third year.
+Kyle received his Juris Doctor degree from the University of the Pacific, McGeorge School of Law.
+During law school, and received a fellowship grant to work with the Legal Aid Society of Hawaii between his second and third year.
 He also worked as a committee consultant at the State Capitol in Sacramento, where he assisted in the drafting of numerous pieces of legislation.